Business credit cards vs. personal credit cards comparison

 Business credit cards may give you more insights into your business finances than personal cards.
 Many business credit card issuers offer:

-While you could add an authorized user to a personal credit card, employee cards offer more control over your business finances.
+While you could add a trusted authorized user to a personal credit card, employee cards offer more control over your business finances.

 5. Credit impact